skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ## Can you store

->  "Alpha and Ω" in a database with ISO 8859-1 encoding?
+>  "Alpha and Ω" in a database with ISO 8859-1?

 1. Yes
 2. No